What Jesus taught about the Sabbath

 Matthew 11:28-30 Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear, and the burden I give you is light.”

 The Sabbath is suppose to be a special time for God's people.
 A time to gather as God's heavenly family to worship, sing praises, teach, preach and testify to what God is doing in our lives.
-The Sabbath day is protected time for all God's people to build strong relationships in Christ and with one another without all the distractions that come from the cares and burdens of this world.
+The Sabbath day is protected time for all God's people to build strong relationships in Christ and with one another without all the distractions that come from the cares and burdens of the secular world.
 It's the time that we put down our tools of trade to come from far and near to gather as a people for worship and as an act of worship.

 Leviticus 23:3 You have six days in which to do your work, but remember that the seventh day Sabbath.
 On that day do not work, but gather for worship.
 The Sabbath belongs to the Lord, no matter where you live.